Please read before booking:

 Team members must travel together at all times and may not split up or separate unless specifically told to.
 No one is permitted to be in your car other than the two members of your team.
 Traffic laws must be observed at all times.
 This is not a road race.
 Speeding or reckless driving is not permitted.

 ROADSIDE ASSISTANCE.
-If you get stuck on a clue or find yourself lost, you will be given a phone number to which you may make any number of Roadside Assistance calls during the race.
-You will be given a generous hint that will help you move forward.
-However, your team will be given a 10-minute time penalty for each call you make that will be deducted from your finish time.
+If you get stuck on a clue or find yourself lost, you will be given a phone number to which you may make any number of Roadside Assistance calls for a generous hint that will help you move forward.
+However, your team will be given a 10-minute time penalty for each call you make.

 CLUES are in usually sealed envelopes.
 Teams often have to perform a certain task or activity before receiving their next clue.

-ONE WAY.
-Clues marked ONE WAY contain a task that only one member of your team will perform.
+ONE WAY CLUES contain a task that only one member of your team will perform.
 You will receive a hint about the task, and then must decide which team member will perform it before opening the complete clue.
-Once your decision is made, it can't be changed.

-INTERSECTION.
-Clues marked INTERSECTION give you a choice of two different tasks, with different advantages and disadvantages to each.
-You will receive complete information about each task before you make your decision, and you're free to change your mind at any time (but of course, this could cost you extra time).
+INTERSECTION CLUES give you a choice of two different tasks, with different advantages and disadvantages to each.
+You will receive complete information about each task before you make your decision.

-PENALTIES AND DISQUALIFICATION.
+TIME PENALTIES.
 Time penalties will be given for failure to perform a task as instructed in a clue, so be sure to read clues slowly and carefully!
-Players will be disqualified and asked to leave the race for intentionally cheating, or abusing/harassing race monitors or other participants.

 FALLING BEHIND.
-If your teams falls significantly behind, it may not be possible for you to continue in the race due to the citywide logistics involved in moving from place to place with a large number of people.
-There are typically one or two locations in each race that will serve as checkpoints, meaning that your team must arrive at each of these locations by a certain time.
-We'll try our best to let you continue, but in most cases this will mean skipping one or more tasks and locations for penalites.
+If your teams falls significantly behind, it may not be possible for you to continue due to the citywide logistics involved in moving from place to place with a large number of people.
+We'll try our best to let you continue, but in most cases this will mean you'll need to skip one or more tasks and locations to catch up.

 WINNING.
 The first team whose players both reach the Race/LA mat at the finish line is the winner.
-The winning team will receive a cash prize of $250, and eternal fame and recognition as part of our website's Winners Circle.
-The second-place team will receive a cash prize of $50.
+The winning team will receive a cash prize of $300.

 How much does it cost?